sonic-net/SONiC/doc/voq/aggregate_voq_counters.md

 #### Database Changes
-A new database called CHASSIS_COUNTERS_DB will be introduced on the redis_chassis instance of SSI.
+A new database called CHASSIS_COUNTERS_DB will be introduced on the redis_chassis instance of supervisor.

 ```
 "CHASSIS_COUNTERS_DB"  :  {